Police arrest boy, 12, walking with AR-15, teen with pistol

-BRIDESBURG --Philadelphia police arrested a 12-year-old boy and an 18-year-old man for walking the street with loaded weapons.
+BRIDESBURG --Philadelphia police arrested a 12-year-old boy and a 19-year-old man for walking the street with loaded weapons.

 15th District Officer Wrzesinski made the arrests around 6:30 p.m.in the city's Bridesburg section.